arvindcsekar/GW-PTA-PINN/README.md

 ## Overview

-This repository contains a physics-informed neural network (PINN) framework for modeling the orbital evolution of Supermassive Black Hole Binaries (SMBHBs).
-The project focuses on the time evolution of orbital frequency ω(t) and phase φ(t) under relativistic conditions, incorporating spin-aligned binary parameters and pulsar timing effects.

-The work was carried out as part of a research module on gravitational wave modeling using machine learning techniques.
-The PINN architecture was designed to reproduce post-Newtonian (PN) dynamics and enable waveform recovery for pulsar timing arrays (PTAs).
+This repository contains a PINN framework for modeling the orbital evolution of Supermassive Black Hole Binaries (SMBHBs), focusing on the time evolution of orbital frequency ω(t) and phase φ(t) under relativistic conditions, incorporating spin-aligned binary parameters and pulsar timing effects.
+The PINN takes 5 input neurons - which are later hardcoded in the samlping - of BH spin parameters, masses, and time itself.
+The PINN architecture was designed to reproduce post-Newtonian (PN) dynamics and enable waveform reconstruction for pulsar timing arrays (PTAs) using the forward problem approach.

 ---